Hi! My name is Mikko Sumulong.

 One of my first “real” jobs included filling up forms as a daily task.
 Being the techy person that I was, I just knew there was a faster and more efficient way of getting this part of the job done.
 There had to be a way for me to skip steps.
 I didn’t want to have to print forms, fill them up by hand, sign, scan then e-mail each one.

 It was 2008.
 That was when I made my first font.
 It was called Mix Sans—because I hated Comic Sans so much.
-It’s still a favorite, and is the only font I haven’t shared with the world yet.
+It’s still a personal favorite.

 One day, out of sheer boredom I decided to submit one of my first fonts to a font sharing site.
 It got accepted, and I was amazed at the number of times it was downloaded per day.
 So there I was, submitting more and more.
 Then, donations for the font and commercial license inquiries started coming in.
 I had no idea there was a market for something I simply enjoyed making.
 Insane, really.